wwagner4/doctus-webaudio-tryout/README.md

 * Create some kind of 'Tremolo Controler'. 'noise's

 #### TODOs
+* Check why noise has delay on portable devices
 * Fix the 'mouse leave canvas' bug in doctus.

 #### Implemented TODOs